zhuxinji/RL-methods-for-CSTR/README.md

 ## 3. Current Methods

-- Relaxed Continuous-Time Actor-critic (RCTAC): it's able to lead an arbitrary initial policy to a nearly optimal policy, even for general nonlinear input non-affine system dynamics

 - Deep Deterministic Policy Gradient (DDPG): it requires only a straightforward actor-critic architecture and learning algorithm with very few “moving parts”, making it easy to implement and scale to more difficult problems and larger networks.